Sacred geometry: In Chinese spiritual traditions

 One of the cornerstones of Chinese folk religion is the relationship between man and nature.
 This is epitomized in feng shui, which are architectural principles outlining the design plans of buildings in order to optimize the harmony of man and nature through the movement of Chi, or "life-generating energy."
 In order to maximize the flow of Chi throughout a building, its design plan must utilize specific shapes.
 Rectangles and squares are considered to be the best shapes to use in feng shui design.
 This is because other shapes may obstruct the flow of Chi from one room to the next due to what are considered to be unnatural angles.
 Room layout is also an important element, as doors should be proportional to one another and located at appropriate positions throughout the house.
 Typically, doors are not situated across from one another because it may cause Chi to flow too fast from one room to the next.

 The Forbidden City is an example of a building that uses sacred geometry through the principles of feng shui in its design plan.
 It is laid out in the shape of a rectangle that measures over half a mile long and about half a mile wide.
 Furthermore, the Forbidden City constructed its most important buildings on a central axis.
 The Hall of Supreme Harmony, which was the Emperor's throne room, is located at the midpoint or "epicenter" of the central axis.
 This was done intentionally, as it was meant to show that when the Emperor entered this room, he would be ceremonially transformed into the center of the universe.

-In Islam

-The geometric designs in Islamic art are often built on combinations of repeated squares and circles, which may be overlapped and interlaced, as can arabesques (with which they are often combined), to form intricate and complex patterns, including a wide variety of tessellations.
-These may constitute the entire decoration, may form a framework for floral or calligraphic embellishments, or may retreat into the background around other motifs.
-The complexity and variety of patterns used evolved from simple stars and lozenges in the ninth century, through a variety of 6- to 13-point patterns by the 13th century, and finally to include also 14- and 16-point stars in the sixteenth century.

-Geometric patterns occur in a variety of forms in Islamic art and architecture including kilim carpets, Persian girih and Moroccan/Algerian zellige tilework, muqarnas decorative vaulting, jali pierced stone screens, ceramics, leather, stained glass, woodwork, and metalwork.

-Islamic geometric patterns are used in the Quran, Mosques and even in the calligraphies.